NFL stunned as #FireOBrien trends after DeAndre Hopkins' trade

 THATS NEWS!!!— Tyrann Mathieu (@Mathieu_Era) March 16, 2020

-The Houston Texans traded DeAndre Hopkins to the Arizona Cardinals Monday, sources told ESPN.

-In return, the Texans will get running back David Johnson, a second-round pick and a 2021 fourth-round pick.
+In return for trading Hopkins, the Texans will get running back David Johnson, a second-round pick and a 2021 fourth-round pick.

 Johnson reacted to the trade on Twitter Monday afternoon expressing his excitement to join the Texans.